openpracticelibrary/openpracticelibrary/content/practice/yes-and.md

 ## Further Information

 This is a common and widely used practice that emerged from the Theatresports community last century.
-Here's some links to explore further:
+Explore the practice further here:

 * https://liberationist.org/yes-and-improv/
 * https://www.dramanotebook.com/drama-games/yes-and/
 * https://www.thoughtco.com/yes-and-improv-game-2713213

-Here's a couple of videos that show the practice in action:
+Videos showing the practice in action:

 * https://www.vox.com/2018/6/3/17414570/second-city-improv-anne-libera-kelly-leonard-code-conference
 * https://www.youtube.com/watch?v=DcJHuqiFO2g&feature=youtu.be

-A couple of articles showing context if how and why it can be a useful technique
+Some context for where, how and why it can be a useful technique:

 * https://www.fastcompany.com/3024535/yes-and-improv-techniques-to-make-you-a-better-boss
 * https://zapier.com/learn/customer-support/improv-customer-support/